‘The Walking Dead’ Season 10: Negan And Beta Will Meet Up Soon

-According to Ryan Hurst, his character, Beta, and resident bad guy, Negan (Jeffrey Dean Morgan), is set to meet up in Season 10 of AMC’s The Walking Dead.
+According to Ryan Hurst, his character, Beta, is set to meet up with resident bad guy Negan (Jeffrey Dean Morgan) in Season 10 of AMC’s The Walking Dead.

 SPOILER ALERT: This article discusses AMC’s The Walking Dead as well as the comic books on which the TV series is based.
 Please proceed with caution if you wish to avoid spoilers.

-The Walking Dead‘s showrunner, Angela Kang, along with Hurst, have confirmed Negan’s involvement with the Whisperers, according to Digital Spy.
+The Walking Dead‘s showrunner Angela Kang, along with Hurst, has confirmed Negan’s involvement with the Whisperers, according to Digital Spy.
 Kang hinted during last week’s episode of Talking Dead that Negan and Beta were set to meet in Season 10 of The Walking Dead.

 In addition, Hurst recently spoke to Insider about the potential pairing.